Unboxed-Software/solana-course/content/token22-in-the-client.md

 Fortunately, the `spl-token` package makes it easy to do this.
 It provides both the `TOKEN_PROGRAM_ID` and `TOKEN_2022_PROGRAM_ID` constants and all of its helper functions for creating and minting tokens take a program ID as input.

 NOTE: `spl-token` defaults to using the `TOKEN_PROGRAM_ID` unless specified otherwise.
 Make sure to explicitly pass the `TOKEN_2022_PROGRAM_ID` for all function calls related to Token22, otherwise you will get the following error: `TokenInvalidAccountOwnerError`.

+## How to fetch both legacy and Token22 tokens

+## Check owning program

 # Lab - Add Token22 support to a script